 About Rachel

 Praised for her "crystalline soprano and admirable control and grace" (Opera Today), Rachel Blaustein, a 2022 Metropolitan Opera Laffont Competition Grand Finalist, is poised as a bright and up-and-coming artist, with a moving sensibility to drama and text.
-Ms. Blaustein's 24/25 season includes her début with Austin Opera as Jocelyn Jordan in The Manchurian Candidate, the titular role in Rusalka with Pacific Opera Project, her début with South Florida Symphony Orchestra in Handel's Messiah, Pamina in Die Zauberflöte with Opera Mississippi, and an exciting company and role debut with Cincinnati Opera in summer 2025.
+Ms. Blaustein's 24/25 season includes her début with Austin Opera as Jocelyn Jordan in The Manchurian Candidate, the titular role in Rusalka with Pacific Opera Project, her début with South Florida Symphony Orchestra in Handel's Messiah, and Pamina in Die Zauberflöte with Opera Mississippi.
+She finishes out the season in her role and house debut with Cincinnati Opera as Hodel in a new production of Fiddler on the Roof in summer 2025.
+Crystal Manich directs; Levi Hammer conducts; Michael Pappalardo choreographs.

 In the last season, Rachel made her role debut as Gilda in Rigoletto with Opera Delaware and Opera Baltimore.
 Tim Smith, former arts